inexxt/GTAP2019/Description.md

 First, as Pi is a fairly complicated language, with many features built-in, we want to scale it down to the bare minimum.
 This minimum consists specifically of the standard types (0 + 1 + 1 + ...) and functions defined by (id, assoc, swap) and parallel and sequential composition.

 Then, we go to even more bare-bones, abstract language for describing permutations syntactically - lists of numbers denoting adjecent swaps - Coxeter presentation of a full symmetric group $S_n$.
 It is in this setting we isolate the task of word normalization.

+The idea here is that this step takes us from the countable to finite world (intuitively, from "operational" to "denotational" world).
+In the first case, each permutation is written as a sequence of operations, and so the type representing the permutations (on some particular type) is infinite - in the second case, we have some finite representation of this set of permutations.

 The choice of introducing this intermediate representation in terms of Lehmer codes stems from the fact that working with permutations in Agda is a little cumbersome - they are defined as invertible functions, having the proofs of compositions with inversions being identity and so on.
 The Lehmer codes do not come with any of that - in a way, they are the simplest possible way of talking about the type of bijections on a finite type.